 Davide Rigo

-I am an Assistant Professor at Birmingham Business School (Department of Management), a Visiting Fellow at the LSE (Department of Geography and Environment) and a CESifo Research Network Affiliate.
+I am an Assistant Professor at Birmingham Business School (Department of Management), a Visiting Fellow at LSE (Department of Geography and Environment) and a Research Affiliate of the CESifo Network.

 I am an applied economist, interested in technological change, innovation and international economics with a focus on the role of firms.